HakimAlh/DevelopersBranch/README.md

 DevelopersBranch but I shortened it to DevsBranch.

 ## Why did you choose this kind of app for the project?
-Because I see how a lot of developers use websites such as 'Stack OverFlow' and I take inspiration.
+Because I see how a lot of developers use websites such as 'Stack Overflow' and I take inspiration.
 I love to work on something that'll benefit other developers and even non-developers.
 Sharing their thoughts and sharing problems others can help solving brings a really nice community.
 Which is why I chose to go with something with the inspiration of a 'Coding Forum'